seanbaxter/DirectXShaderCompiler/tools/clang/docs/ThreadSanitizer.rst

 ThreadSanitizer is in beta stage.
 It is known to work on large C++ programs using pthreads, but we do not promise anything (yet).
-C++11 threading is supported with llvm libc++.
+C++11 threading is supported with llvm37 libc++.
 The test suite is integrated into CMake build and can be run with ``make check-tsan`` command.

 We are actively working on enhancing the tool --- stay tuned.
 Any help,